 Life in a Maasai community is no different to other regions of Kenya and poverty has a significant impact on the quality of life that the Maasai people are able to enjoy.
 Due to the remote location of the Maasai communities and limited funds, there is a comparative lack of medical knowledge, supplies and education.
-This limits the care that can be provided to the rural and remote communities and means that the care that does exist is spread very thin among the wider community.The Maasai Medical Placement therefore encompasses a number of fields, and medical professionals and students are sorely needed.
+This limits the care that can be provided to the rural and remote communities and means that the care that does exist is spread very thin among the wider community.The Maasai Medical Placement therefore encompasses a number of fields, and medical professionals are sorely needed.

 IVHQ EXAMPLE PLACMENT: Saikeri Medical Clinic

 Located in the remote Maasai village of Saikeri approximately 2 hours from Nairobi, this clinic is the only medical establishment for miles servicing thousands of people.
 Because of this, a lot of the work here is basic first aid, however other work includes outpatient services, maternity services and HIV/AIDs testing and counselling.
 (Please note, this is just one of many clinics on our program and not necessarily the one you will be volunteering at).